 [Greek Notes - the Greek word for "become" is ginomai.
 It means become, not "was".
 To become near and to be near are not the same thing.
 The KJV translates it wrong as a verb of being here ("was") and 254 other times in the New Testament.
 Ginomai is not the verb of being, a different Greek word is (eimi).
 The KJV translates ginomai correctly as "become" 47 times.
 Another problem with ginomai in the KJV is that it is translated 40 different ways.
 That is terrible translating.]

-He said, "The one who showed forgiving kindness with him."
+The legal expert said, "The one who showed the forgiving kindness with him."
 So Jesus said to him, "Travel, and you must do likewise."

 [Greek Notes - The KJV says "show mercy on him".
 The Greek word for "on" is meta.
 Meta is not on.
 It is "with".

 [Greek Notes - it is "travel" in Greek, not go.
 This implies going some distance whether it is down the street, across town, or across the country.
 See the Greek Notes above for verse 30.]

 The command central to this parable is "you will love the person near you as yourself" (Leviticus 19:18).

 The lawyer wanted to justify himself (show himself to be right) so he asked, "And who is near me?"